LAST UPDATED: 4 July 2017

 It's been an 'open secret' for decades.
 But without hard evidence, authorities were powerless to stop greyhound trainers from routinely tying animals to lures to be chased and mauled as 'live bait'.
 Animals Australia and Animal Liberation Qld were determined to rectify this situation, and so began some of the most challenging cruelty investigations ever seen in Australia.
-Since then, raids have been conducted, inquiries launched, trainers suspended — and NSW has become the first Australian state to ban greyhound racing, leaving the ACT greyhound racing industry with "no future."
+Since then, raids have been conducted, inquiries launched and trainers suspended.

 As an Animals Australia supporter, here's how you've helped achieve justice for the victims of greyhound racing:

 Our evidence was used by the RSPCA in each state to obtain search warrants and conduct raids on properties.
 Evidence gathered in training facilities in Queensland, Victoria and New South Wales has already implicated some 70 individuals — including leading trainers — in live baiting.
 Prosecutions are still pending for many trainers, and in Queensland a Racing Integrity Comission was established which went on to expose "serious cruelty" in thoroughbred horse racing as well as harness racing.

 Since the live baiting scandal, further animal welfare atrocities, systemic in the industry, have been exposed with at least three mass greyhound graves uncovered in Queensland and New South Wales.